10 Best Multitools Tested and Fully Reviewed

 - Not one, but two easy to open blades

 Hoffman Richter HR-100 13-in-1 Multitool

-Enjoy 13 features in one amazing tool!
-The functions of this multi-tool include needle nose spring-loaded pliers, wire cutters, can opener, bottle opener, medium slotted screwdriver, small knife blade, metal file, large slotted screwdriver, ultra-safe locking mechanism, a saw, mini slotted screwdriver, Philips head screwdriver, and a large knife blade.
+There are 13 features in this one amazing tool!
+The functions of this multi-tool include small knife blade, needle nose spring-loaded pliers, large slotted screwdriver, wire cutters, bottle opener, can opener, medium slotted screwdriver, metal file, a saw, mini slotted screwdriver, ultra-safe locking mechanism, Philips head screwdriver, and a large knife blade.

 The HR-100 is sturdy, functional, and comes with a bonus case and lifetime guarantee.
 Made from ultra-tough all-440 stainless steel, you won't have to worry about undue wear and tear do the use (and sometimes abuse) associated with using it for your tough jobs.

 The HR-100 comes with a tough nylon belt case (including a belt loop) so that you can make sure your tools are always by your side.

 - Comes with a belt case

 The Victorinox SwissTool is equipped with more than 20 different tools, being one of the most functional multi-tools on this list.
 These include the basics like needlenose pliers, scissors, metal saw, and a wire cutter that will snap through a wire with up to 40 hrs hardness.
 It also features other handy tools like can opener, bottle opener, and chisel/scraper.
 This makes it a great option for camping.
 It has 2mm, 3mm, and 6mm screwdriver options, which make it great alternative to a tool belt.

 This multi-tool is made from stainless steel, so it won’t rust.
 It has a lockable blade, with the tools located on the outside and pilers on the inside, when the other tools are folded it.
 This makes it have a more ergonomic design that is comfortable and use to use.